Kaljurand/dictate.js/README.md

 __dictate.js__ is a small Javascript library for browser-based real-time speech recognition.
 It uses [Recorderjs](https://github.com/mattdiamond/Recorderjs) for audio capture, and a WebSocket connection to the
-[Kaldi GStreamer server](https://github.com/alumae/kaldi-gstreamer-server) for (Estonian) speech recognition.
+[Kaldi GStreamer server](https://github.com/alumae/kaldi-gstreamer-server) for (Estonian and English) speech recognition.

 API
 ---